7 Signs Moisture Intrusion May Be Damaging Your Concrete Flooring

 6. Presence of Mold

-Mold, like most types of fungi, thrive in warm, damp environments.
+Mold, like most types of fungi, thrives in warm, damp environments.
 If mold begins growing on your floors, it’s safe to assume that moisture has intruded.
 Mold often forms along the edges of floors, sometimes creeping up walls, and looks like black or dark green smudges and spots.
 You might mistake it for dirt at first, but mold is more difficult to remove than mere grime.

 7. White Residue/Efflorescence

 Mold isn’t the only intruder brought about by excess moisture.
-Condensed water vapor may also carry salt deposits with it, leaving a white residue underneath or on top of your floors and commercial epoxy floor paint.
+Condensed water vapor may also carry salt deposits with it, leaving a white residue underneath or on top of your floors and commercial floor coatings.
 This phenomenon is known as efflorescence, and while it’s usually easy to clear away these deposits, they often speak to a deeper problem that needs fixing.

 If you notice any of the 7 signs outlined above, don’t wait too long to take action.
 Moisture intrusion can severely damage your floors and lead to health and safety risks if left unchecked.
 Anderson Painting can help you protect your floors from water damage and repair or replace your floors if necessary.
 Call us today at 919-610-1855 or email us at firstname.lastname@example.org!